Nuclear Power School: Overview

 Following graduation from Boot Camp, enlisted personnel proceed to Nuclear Field "A" School for training in rating as Machinist's Mate (MMN), Electrician's Mate (EMN), or Electronics Technician (ETN).
 Active duty obligation is six years.
 Applicants must enlist for four years and concurrently execute an agreement to extend their enlistment for 24 months to accommodate the additional training involved.
 Personnel in the Nuclear Field program will be enlisted in paygrade E-3.
 Advancement to paygrade E-4 is authorized only after personnel complete all advancement-in-rate requirements (to include minimum time in rate) and Class "A" School, provided eligibility in the Nuclear Field program is maintained.
 If Nuclear Field Class "A" School training is not completed, the member may be administratively reduced to E-2 or E-1, depending on the member's time in rate at the date of disenrollment.
-Upon acceptance of automatic advancement to paygrade E-4, the member will be obligated for 12-months of the two-year extension, in addition to the four-year enlistment, regardless of whether or not advanced training (i.e. NPS/NPTU) is completed.

-They then continue to Nuclear Power School for an additional six months of College level classroom instruction.
-Graduates of the Nuclear Power School proceed to an additional six months of training at a Nuclear Power Training Unit (NPTU).
+Upon acceptance of automatic advancement to paygrade E-4, the member will be obligated for 12-months of the two-year extension, in addition to the four-year enlistment, regardless of whether advanced training (i.e. NPS/NPTU) is completed.
+They then continue to Nuclear Power School for an additional six months of college-level classroom instruction.
+Graduates of the Nuclear Power School undergo a further six months of training at a Nuclear Power Training Unit (NPTU).
 This training involves the operation and maintenance of nuclear reactor plants and steam plants.
 Graduates of NPTU are qualified as nuclear operators, and most graduates immediately receive assignments to serve on submarines and aircraft carriers in the fleet.
-Upon completion of training at NPS and NPTU, the sailor is obligated to the remaining 12 months of the two year extension resulting in a total of six years active duty obligation for those who complete the program.
+Upon completion of training at NPS and NPTU, the sailor is obligated to the remaining 12 months of the two-year extension.

-A few students from each NPTU class are selected as a Junior Staff Instructor (JSI) based on top academic performance throughout the program, evaluation for aptitude to be an instructor, and willingness to incur an additional 24 month service obligation (for a total of eight years on active duty).
+A few students from each NPTU class are selected as a Junior Staff Instructor (JSI) based on top academic performance throughout the program, evaluation for aptitude to be an instructor, and willingness to incur an additional 24-month service obligation, for a total of eight years on active duty.
 JSIs receive additional instructor training at the NPTU and then train students themselves for 24 months before eventually continuing on to serve in the fleet.
 Additionally, a few MMN graduates from each NPTU class are selected to undergo further training in the Engineering Laboratory Technician (ELT) specialty.
 ELTs are responsible for collection, analysis, and controls of reactor plant and steam generator water chemistry, as well as radiological analysis and controls.
 Upon completion of ELT training graduates are given assignments to the fleet.